Understanding P2P, SFU, and MCU WebRTC Architectures

 The technique of simulcast is frequently employed in SFU video conferencing.
 Each participant transmits multiple streams at varying qualities to the SFU unit.
 The SFU then selects the appropriate stream quality to forward; for instance, it may send streams of lower quality to participants with weaker internet connections.
 Conversely, it can route the high-definition version of a stream to those who are displaying it prominently on their local system.

 That way a large amount of downlink bandwidth can be saved and many participants can be displayed in the same grid even if participants have an average internet connection.
+The WebRTC sfu server helps by optimising bandwidth usage, as it only forwards streams without decoding them, reducing server load.

 Digital Samba - WebRTC - SFU (Selective Forwarding Unit)